 Another important note is to know your ‘exit points’ in advance.
 Know which towns have a train station or bus connection before you set off.
 If for whatever reason you decide you can’t go on anymore, at least you’ll know where to go to get back to civilisation!

 Which brings us to another important part of your preparation: stamina.
-There are many different ways to train yourself for an undertaking like the CWT, so I’ll leave it to you to find a way to train that suits your preference.
+There are many different ways to train yourself for an undertaking like the Cape Wrath Trail, so I won’t cover all of them in this guide.
 Just remember to train your core, lower back and legs most of all.
 Toughen up your knees, especially the ligaments surrounding the joints.

 A few tips?
 Get a backpack, stuff it with heavy items and start walking uphill two or three days a week.
 Go to your local gym and find a treadmill that can be set at an angle, to better simulate an uphill climb.
 Do squats, a lot of them.
 Add weight to your squats after a while!